BahmanKarimi0/python-master-course/07_Classes/README.md

 - Method overriding enables customizing behavior in child classes.
 - Proper use of `super()` ensures that the parent class is correctly initialized.
 ---
+# Exercise 07_14 - Polymorphism in Python

+## Objective
+Understand **polymorphism** and how different classes can share the same interface in Python.

+## Exercise
+- Create two separate classes: `Car` and `Bike`.
+- Each class must implement a method `display_info`.
+- Write a function that accepts a list of objects (`Car` and `Bike`) and calls `display_info` for each object.
+- Demonstrate **polymorphism** by passing objects of different classes to the same function.

+## Key Takeaways
+- **Polymorphism** allows different object types to respond to the same method call.
+- **Duck typing** in Python means that "if it looks like a duck and quacks like a duck, it’s a duck."
+- This approach makes code flexible and extensible.
+---